Hochschild cohomology of generalised Grassmannians: Introduction

-In particular, not every generalised Grassmannian is ``Hochschild affine''.
-That this is possible for \emph{full} flag varieties, contrary to expectations, became clear after computer experiments of Knutson and Schedler for the flag variety~$G/B$ in type~A (see \cite[remark~2.2]{1809.08715v2}) and the generalisation of these computer experiments to all Dynkin types (but still for the full flag variety) by the authors.
+In particular, not every generalised Grassmannian is Hochschild global in the sense of \eqref{equation:hochschild-global}.
+That this can happen for \emph{full} flag varieties became clear after computer calculations by Knutson and Schedler for the flag variety~$G/B$ in type~A (see \cite[Remark~2.2]{MR4057490}) and the generalisation of these computer calculations to all Dynkin types (but still for the full flag variety) by the authors.
 But any systematic description is out of reach in this setting.

-What is interesting is that proposition gives as a corollary the first instance of the \emph{failure of Bott vanishing for generalised Grassmannians} in the non-cominuscule case.
-It is expected that Bott vanishing fails for every partial flag variety which is not~$\mathbb{P}^n$, but for generalised Grassmannians this was only known in the cominuscule case \cite[\S4.3]{MR1464183} using the method used for \cref{theorem:cominuscule-decomposition}.
-For an overview of what is known in this setting, and the precise statement of the corollary one is referred to \cref{subsection:bott-vanishing}.
+\paragraph{Bott vanishing} Bott vanishing is a strong vanishing property for the sheaf cohomology of certain vector bundles on~$\mathbb{P}^n$, subsequently generalised to certain other settings.
+We refer to \cref{subsection:bott-vanishing} for more context.
+In particular, it is expected to fail for all~$G/P$ which are not projective space. \Cref{proposition:non-vanishing} gives the following corollary. \begin{alphacorollary} Bott vanishing fails for~$\SGr(3,2n)$. \end{alphacorollary} This gives the first instance of the failure of Bott vanishing for generalised Grassmannians in the non-cominuscule case.
+For generalised Grassmannians this was only known in the cominuscule case \cite[\S4.3]{MR1464183} using the method used for \cref{theorem:cominuscule-decomposition}.

-The methods to prove the non-vanishing in \cref{proposition:non-vanishing} can be automated, and experimental results up to rank~8 for maximal parabolic subgroups suggest that the vanishing result in \cref{theorem:vanishing} is in fact (very close to) an if and only if!
+\paragraph{Conjectural non-vanishing} The methods to prove the non-vanishing in \cref{proposition:non-vanishing} can be implemented in computer algebra, and computations up to rank~10 for maximal parabolic subgroups show that the vanishing result in \cref{theorem:vanishing} is in fact (very close to) an if and only if in these cases.
 Let us phrase this optimistically as the following conjecture, with an important caveat being discussed in \cref{remark:caveat}.

 \begin{alphaconjecture} Let~$G/P$ be a generalised Grassmannian which is \emph{not} (co)minuscule or (co)adjoint.
 Then

 for some~$p\geq 2$ and~$q\geq 1$. \end{alphaconjecture}